Admissions & Financial Aid

 H. Jack Geiger Public Health Advocacy Award

 This award is made possible via a generous gift from an alumnus, Melanie Doupé Gaiser, MPH '07.
-The award is given to a graduating student from the Tufts Public Health and Professional Degree Programs (PHPD) who has demonstrated a body of work contributing to advocacy for public health and social justice.
-By recognizing such work, the Tufts PHPD hopes to instill in all students a lifelong interest in and commitment to advancing social justice and the health of the public.
-Deadline to apply is February 14, 2022, at 5 p.m.
-EST.
+The award is given to a graduating student from the TUSM Graduate Programs who has demonstrated a body of work contributing to advocacy for public health and social justice.
+By recognizing such work, TUSM Graduate Programs hopes to instill in all students a lifelong interest in and commitment to advancing social justice and the health of the public.
+Deadline to apply is February 23, 2024, at 5pm EST.

 Delta Omega Honor Society Inductions